Learning Bounded Context-Free-Grammar via LSTM and the Transformer:Difference and Explanations: Experiments

 \subsection{Canonical PDAs}

 In this section, we evaluate the representation power of LSTM and Transformer by simulating canonical PDAs.

-\textbf{Data generation. } For PDAs introduced and their hyperparameters $\{k, m, n\}$ when applicable, we generate the 50k sequences for training and another 50k for testing except for \wcwr(n=2, m=2, k=*) which enumerate all accepted sequences.
+\textbf{Data generation. } For the PDAs introduced, we generate the 50k sequences for training and another 50k for testing for each configurations (\emph{i.e.} $\{k, m, n\}$ when applicable).
+Exceptionally, for \wcwr(n=2, m=2, k=*) we enumerate all accepted sequences since the set of accepted sequences are limited.
 For each sequence, the ground-truth PDA annotates the sequence and produces the state and stack labels for oracle training.
-Meanwhile, a corrupted sequence that is not accepted by the PDA is generated for the classification sub-task.
-For language modelling, we compute the valid symbols for each step $t$ given sequence $x_1,\cdots, x_{t-1}$ and denote this validity over alphabet as \textit{LM mask}.
+Meanwhile, a corrupted sequence that is not accepted by the PDA is generated for the language recognition (classification) task.
+For language modeling, we compute the valid symbols at each step $t$ given sequence $x_1,\cdots, x_{t-1}$ and denote this validity over alphabet as \textit{LM mask}.

 \textbf{Model configurations.} For each PDA task, we set the hidden size in the LSTM model and the latent dimension in the Transformer model to be $\alpha * (|Q| + m * |S|)$, where $\alpha$ is the scale factor, $|Q|$ is the size of states, $m$ is the maximum recursion (\emph{i.e.} maximum stack size), and $|S|$ is the size of stack symbols\footnote{For PDAs introduced, we set $S=\Sigma \bigcup \{I, \epsilon\}$}.
 We always let $\alpha \ge 1$ such that the latent vector $h_t$ will always have enough dimensions to encode both the state and stack.
 For the Transformer encoder and decoder, the number of attention heads is 8.
 For all models, unless specified otherwise, the number of layers is 1 and $\alpha=1$.
-We set all MLP modules to be a two-layer feed-forward network with sigmoid as an activation function.
-The hidden dimension of the MLPs is twice of their input feature dimension.
-For both models, we use an embedding layer to encode input symbols to $\mathbbm{R}^{2|\Sigma|}$.
+We set all MLP modules to be a two-layer feed-forward network with a sigmoid as an activation function.
+The hidden dimension of the MLPs is twice their input feature dimension.
+For both models, we use an embedding layer to encode input symbols to $\mathbf{R}^{2|\Sigma|}$.
 For the Transformer model, the filter size for the position-wise feed-forward network is 32, and we apply a dropout layer with a rate of $0.1$.